128technology/docs/docs/intro_installation_azure.md

 Lastly copy to the clipboard the URL of the template located in the field "URL" that better suits your needs.

-Create the parameters file, accept the terms of use and conditions and lastly launch the deployment with the corresponding Azure CLI or PowerShell commands making use of the URL of the template identified previously.
+Create the parameters file, accept the terms of use and conditions of the image and lastly launch the deployment with the corresponding Azure CLI or PowerShell commands making use of the URL of the template identified previously.
 For additional information please click [here](#launch-the-template).

-Once the deployment completes information of the newly 128T Session Smart Router deployment is provided in the Outputs section.
+Once the deployment completes, information of the newly 128T Session Smart Router deployment is provided in the Outputs section.
 To login to the VM via SSH use the username and the SSH public key provided in the template.

 ### Network interfaces layout